 - They are constant planners with everything in their lives.
-However, these ideal entrepreneurs also realize they cannot plan everything because the unexpected often happens.
+However, these ideal entrepreneurs also realize they can’t plan everything because the unexpected often happens.
 That’s when they defer back to their adaptability trait and the backup plans they had tentatively sketched out.

 - The ideal entrepreneur understands the value of connections and goes after all networking opportunities.
-Whether for themselves or others, they see networking as a way to acquire more knowledge, experience, funding, talent or business.
+Whether for themselves or others.
+They see networking as a way to acquire more knowledge, experience, funding, talent or business.

 Focus on you